theundebruijn/theundebruijn.com/README.md

 - As explained further on in this document, [ktx texture compression](_src/_pages/home/_components/feathers/Feathers.ts#L272) is used, in addition to (Google's) [Draco mesh compression](_src/_pages/home/_components/feathers/Feathers.ts#L278).
 Specific loaders make sure these assets load correctly, without blocking the browser's main thread.

 - 3D meshes [support "full" transparency](_src/_pages/home/_components/feathers/Feathers.ts#L342), but we have to be very careful about clipping as that causes render issues.
 - The project relies on realtime shadow casting.
-And with a considerate amount of active lightsources it manages to use _very_ high resolution [shadow maps](_src/_pages/home/_components/feathers/Feathers.ts#L394) (4K on desktop).
+By limiting the amount of active lightsources we can use _very_ high resolution [shadow maps](_src/_pages/home/_components/feathers/Feathers.ts#L394) (`4K` on desktop), that make quite the difference.

 - On scroll we move the camera downwards, creating an interesting parallax effect.
 [Here](_src/_pages/home/_components/feathers/Feathers.ts#L575) the `lenis ticker` gets directly tied to `gsap's easing callback`, so events are perfectly aligned, and no stuttering occurs.
 In addition one of the lightsources is tied to mousemovement to allow for a subtle level of interactivity.
 [A straightfoward map](_src/_pages/home/_components/feathers/Feathers.ts#L517) is used to translate the mouse position.